Online tax accounts

 You need to choose the type of account you want to create (you may need to log-in again in order to access this screen).
 This can be an individual, organisation or agent account, depending on what you intend to use HMRC online services for.

-You will also need to register as an organisation if you are a business, or you represent one, and you require additional HMRC services for business (such as for VAT or PAYE for employers).
+You may need to register separately as an organisation if you are self-employed so that you get a business tax account which enables you to manage tax matters relating to your self-employment such as registering for self assessment.
+You will also need to register as an organisation if you are a business, and you require additional HMRC services for businesses (such as for VAT or PAYE for employers).
+There is guidance about business tax accounts on GOV.UK.

 You will then be asked to complete a process called 2-step verification.
 Having this second layer of security provides added protection should your account details ever be lost or stolen.
 To set this up, one option is to provide details of either a mobile phone or landline to which an access code will be sent every time you sign in.
 If you do not have your own mobile phone or landline, you can use somebody else’s but you would need to have access to this phone each time you want to use your account.
 However, note that if you choose to receive an SMS message then you should be aware you may be vulnerable to SIM-swapping scammers.
+There is information about these scams on the website of Which?

 Alternatively, you can use an authentication app (such as Microsoft Authenticator) which you can download on your smartphone or tablet, if you have one.
 These allow you to generate a ‘time-based one time password’ (TOTP) which expires automatically.
 We understand this is the most secure way of protecting your account.

-Once you have completed 2-step verification, you will have to answer some security questions based on information HMRC know about you – you are usually offered a choice between answering questions about your passport or information from your payslips or a recent P60.
-If you are unable to do this, you may be asked questions based on information provided by a credit reference agency – for example about your mortgages, loans, bank accounts, phone contracts, known addresses, and so on.
-If you are not able to answer the questions, or HMRC does not hold enough information to be able to identify you, you need to discuss next steps with HMRC.
-For help with problems signing in, you could try HMRC online services or to discuss how you should submit your tax return outside their online system, you should call the self assessment helpline.
+If you are not able to answer the questions, or HMRC do not hold enough information to be able to identify you, you need to discuss next steps with HMRC.
+For help with problems signing in, you could try HMRC online services helpdesk or to discuss how you should submit your tax return outside their online system, you should call the self assessment helpline.

 If you already have a user ID and password